YujiTech/YujiTech/README.md

 </div>

-**Note:** I'm also continuously learning new things and expanding my skillset beyond the MERN stack.
+**Note:** I'm also continuously learning new things and expanding my skillset beyond the Full stack.
 I'm not an expert in all of these technologies; I'm still a learner.